-- Badass in Distress: In the Justice League episode "Injustice For All", this Batman is captured by the Injustice Gang.
+- Badass in Distress: In "Injustice For All", Batman gets captured by the Injustice Gang.
 The trope is subverted, Batman ends up freeing himself from the restraints, which he could actually have done any time, and while being held captive he pitted the Injustice Gang against itself and foiled their plans himself with the Justice League coming in to assist rather than save him.

 - Badass Normal: Well, yeah, it's Batman we're talking about.
 He beats criminals as an everyday schedule, fights against super-powered menaces like a clay-powered shapeshifter and An Ice Person who freezes people up with ease, and he doesn't even need super powers himself to do so.
 In fact, all he needs is his gadgets, intelligence, and Determination.
 He even once tried to sacrifice himself to save earth in a ship of extreme hot tempatures that nearly killed him.
 Even his Arch-Nemesis admits he's this.Lex Luthor: What makes you think you can kill Superman when you can't even handle a mere mortal in a Halloween costume?The Joker: There's nothing mere about that mortal.

 - In "Almost Got 'Im", he disguises himself as Killer Croc during a poker game with The Joker, Poison Ivy, Penguin, and Two-Face.
 He brings up the subject of whose come closest to killing him as he knew that Joker would talk about their last encounter and reveal what he did with Catwoman, who had saved him.